microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-events.md

 ## Outbound Events
 The same Event pattern enables the Virtual Assistant and Skills to send Events back to the client application hosting the assistant (web-page, or a device such as a car or speaker).

-For example, the Virtual Assistant or a skill could send an event to a car requesting a new destination be set on the Navigation System, Change the temperature in the car, etc.
+For example, the Virtual Assistant or a skill could send an event to a car requesting a new destination be set on the Navigation System, change the temperature in the car, etc.

 The client application receives the event through the same [Activity](https://github.com/Microsoft/BotBuilder/blob/hub/specs/botframework-activity/botframework-activity.md) mechanism used for messages and has extensibility points for additional metadata to be attached.